 The global satellite payloads market size was estimated at USD 11.25 billion in 2016.
 Significant innovations in communication & navigation applications such as Radio Frequency (RF) payload systems, flexible payloads, and advanced regenerative payloads are contributing to industry growth.

 The growing trend of miniaturization has resulted in the development of small radar cameras and sensors that are commonly attached to large satellites for producing high-quality images of the earth’s surface.
 These small satellites are equipped with payloads that provide information about the land cover characteristics, urban regions, and other multi-purpose images.
-However, high design and manufacturing costs are expected to pose a serious challenge to the market growth over the next few years.
+However, high design and manufacturing costs are expected to pose a serious challenge to market growth over the next few years.